Technology as a force for change: main takeaways from Salesforce.org Education Summit

 Slack is perhaps the most expected reveal of them all.
 Since acquiring Slack, there have been discussions about how it will bring value to Salesforce users.
 Because Salesforce has focused for the past few years on industry solutions like Education Cloud, many have had expectations that there will be industry-specific Slack solutions as well.

 The wait is over as Salesforce announced their first Education Cloud app for Slack: Alerts for Slack in Student Success Hub.
 Salesforce also revealed in the Salesforce DX ‘22 that Salesforce Flow will now tap directly into other products like Slack.
 This means bringing automation and self-service to an entirely new level with stakeholders using Slack Actions and Screen Flows.
 Slack is also part of the Digital Campus solution and the Customer 360 for Education.
-Slack’s importance will continue to grow as the digital HQ breaks down communication and data silos across organizations.
+Slack’s importance will continue to grow as the digital HQ breaks down communication and data silos across organisations.

 If you are interested in exploring any of these topics further, get in touch!